Zainab Pasha: Tobacco Protest

 Zainab Pasha’s reputation was actually known after the Tobacco Protest.
-When Naser al-Din Shah Qajar gave the tobaccos to the British, the people of Azerbaijan wanted to prevent this cycle from proceeding forward.
+When Naser al-Din Shah gave the tobaccos to the British, the people of Iran wanted to prevent this cycle from proceeding forward.
 During those days, Hajji Mirza Javad, a well-known political cleric, sent his disciples to the market and invited the people to close their stores.
 The people obeyed his request and did what he had asked for.
 It didn’t pass too long as the government intimidated the people and defeated them.
 So this brought some dozen brave women under the leadership and command of Zainab Pasha to fight and get the market back to the people.
 These women were known to defeat and destroy any corruption that took place at that time in Iran, and nobody knew their identities.

-Finally, because of the intense opposition of the people, Nasir al-Din Shah was forced to cancel the tobacco credits that was given to Britain.
+Finally, because of the intense opposition of the people, Naser al-Din Shah was forced to cancel the tobacco credits that was given to Britain.
 But the non-stop struggle of Zainab Pasha along with the other women continued.
 It was also said that Zainab along with her women combatants appeared in many streets and places encouraging the people especially the men to fight against oppression.
 She once said to the men that if you don’t dare and are afraid to fight the thieves and looters that are stealing your wealth and honor of your homeland, then take the women's veil and sit in the house.
 Don’t talk about men and bravery!
 Then she threw her scarf towards them, and disappeared from the sight of the amazed audience.